gregorwolf/SAP-NPM-API-collection/apis/dwc-cli/README.md

   -h, --help                 display help for command
 ```

-The list of available commands differs based on the content of the service document you downloaded when running `cache init`.
+The list of available commands differs based on the content of the service document you downloaded when running `config cache init`.

 ### As a Node.js module dependency